DGI-EMiC/emic-theme/README.txt

   but indicates the section in which the page is located.
 This could be the parent menu items or anything else.
 For now I added it without conditional statements.
 These will be created as the project grows.

+- The contextual title will be linked with a contextual image above a/the navigation in the sidebar